Kato Mikeladze: Biography

 Born in 1878 in Kutaisi, Mikeladze completed her school education at the city's St. Nino School.
 In 1898, already a committed feminist, she responded to assertions of women's limited intelligence by commenting in the journal Kvali: "The [emancipation] movement will continue until the root causes are eradicated.
 Science shows the causes of economic and political inequality do not result from inequality in ability or intelligence."
 She went on to study in Moscow (1903) and in Brussels, graduating in Social and Political Sciences.

 She then spent several years in Paris where she followed developments in women's involvement in politics, including the activities of the British National Union of Women's Suffrage Societies and Women's Social and Political Union.
 Back in Kutaisi in 1916, she strove to improve women's participation in politics by establishing the Inter-Partial League of Women and The Voice of Georgian Women, a newspaper promoting the social and political views of women from Georgia and elsewhere in Europe.

+Legacy

+In 2013 the Women's Fund in Georgia established the Kato Mikeladze Award to recognize the work of women's rights activists in the country.